 The exposure system is equipped with special adapters to enable the use of commercial inserts from different suppliers and of different sizes.
 For these exposure experiments 6-well plates and the corresponding cell culture inserts were used.
 All working steps have to be done under sterile conditions.

-4.1 Calculate the suspension volume and the required number of cell culture inserts (three cell culture inserts as incubator controls and cell culture inserts for clean air and particle exposure) and cell culture plates.
-Provide pre-heated growth medium under sterile cell culture conditions (laminar flow).
+4.1 Provide pre-heated growth medium under sterile cell culture conditions (laminar flow).

-4.2 Before seeding the cells, add 2.5 mL of tempered growth medium to each well of a 6-well plate.
-Place the cell culture inserts without cells carefully inside the wells and add 1 mL growth medium to every cell culture insert.
-Incubate the 6-well plates for at least 30 min in the incubator (37 °C, 5 % CO2).

-4.3 Prepare a sufficiently high volume of the cell suspension with a cell concentration of 3.0*105 cells/mL.
+4.2 Prepare a sufficiently high volume of the cell suspension with a cell concentration of 3.0*105 cells/mL.

-4.4 After 30 min, aspirate the medium within the cell culture inserts and seed 1 mL of A549 cells with a density of 3.0*105 cells/mL in each cell culture insert.
+4.3 After tempering the plates for 30 min, aspirate the medium within the cell culture inserts and seed 1 mL of A549 cells with a density of 3.0*105 cells/mL in each cell culture insert.
 Distribute the cell suspension by gentle rocking.

-4.5 Incubate the cell culture inserts with the cell suspension for 24 h (37 °C and 5 % CO2).
+4.4 Incubate the cell culture inserts with the cell suspension for 24 h (37 °C and 5 % CO2).